-The plan will not cover the excluded medical benefits listed in this section (or anywhere else in this Member Handbook) except under the specific conditions listed.
-If you think that we should cover a service that is not covered, you can file an appeal.
+The plan will not pay for the excluded medical benefits listed in this section (or anywhere else in this Member Handbook) except under the specific conditions listed.
+If you think that we should pay for a service that is not covered, you can file an appeal.
 For information about filing an appeal, refer to Chapter 9.